tomchaplin/grpphati/README.md

 ## Basic Usage

-The quickest way to get started is to use the defeault implementation of GrPPH or GrPdFlH.
+The quickest way to get started is to use the default implementation of GrPPH or GrPdFlH.
 All descriptors implemented in `grpphati` expect a `networkx.DiGraph` as input with the edge-weights stored in the `weight` attribute.

 ```python